fpcorso/landmark-image-classification/README.md

 ### Backend

 The backed is built in Python using Fast API and can be found in the `backend` folder.
-The backend is responsible for serving the model and making predictions.
+The backend is responsible for serving the model and making predictions via the /predict endpoint.

 ### Frontend